Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 ### 8. SSAF Startup Script

-`ssaf.sh` is provided as a convenience to run the registration feed with data sourcing.
+`ssaf.sh` is provided as a convenience to run the auto feed with data sourcing.
 This is intended to be run as a cron job.

 #### Usage